 More Doctors, More Tests, No Clues

 I had visions of dread and felt tortured by my subconscious.
 I saw many doctors until one told me that I could check something else out.
-The doctor ordered an examination esophagus and stomach with a test procedure called a UGI.
+The doctor ordered an examination of the esophagus and stomach with a test procedure called a UGI.
 It turned out the post-Covid pain I was experiencing resulted from inflammation of the lungs, stomach, and esophagus.
 I was given instructions for a new diet and was told not to consume chocolate, coffee, or drink alcohol.
-Since that procedure and change of diet, I’ve been doing much better and feeling better.
+Since that procedure and diet change, I’ve been doing much better and feeling better.
 I try to eat right, drink tea and water, try to get outside, and exercise whenever possible.
 I think I’m starting to get closer to recovery.
 It’s been six months, and I still have lasting symptoms from Covid.
-Hopefully, I can start feeling like usual soon and can have a day without pain.
+Hopefully, I can start feeling like usual soon and have a day without pain.
 I know there are others out there that feel the same.

 We are Long-Haul Covid-19 Survivers

 If you are reading this and feel the same or know someone who is a long hauler, know this.
 It can get better, and it’s easier when you have a good positive mental attitude.
 But it also really helps to have support.
 To all that didn’t know about long haulers or don’t believe that covid is a severe disease, think again.
 I survived, but I’m still battling every day.
 Also, if you had covid and hardly got any symptoms, you should consider yourself lucky.